qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 .. index:: Single_Symbol_Renderer, Renderer_Single_Symbol

+.. _single_symbol_renderer:

 Single Symbol Renderer
 ......................

-The Single Symbol Renderer is used to render all features of the layer using a single user-defined symbol.
+The :index:`Single Symbol` Renderer is used to render all features of the layer using a single user-defined symbol.
 The properties, which can be adjusted in the :guilabel:`Style` menu, depend partially on the type of layer, but all types share the following dialog structure: in the upper part, you have panels that help you